Life moves fast. Yoga doesn't have to.

 Equity and Inclusion Statement:

-We have not always worked in these arenas, and even still, are making mistakes as we learn and try.
-We are open to your comments and suggestions by emailing email@example.com, and are also willing to be held accountable in public for the ways that we have failed or caused harm.
-We are actively mentoring and training new teachers, while working to hire teachers of color and teachers from groups on the margins that have less representation in the yoga space.
-Relationships matter deeply to us here, and so we are building those relationships first, which often takes time.
+We have not always worked in these arenas, and even still, are making mistakes as we learn and try, watching our increased understanding inform more appropriate action.
+We welcome your comments and suggestions by emailing firstname.lastname@example.org, and are also willing to be held accountable in public for the ways that we have failed or caused harm.
+We are actively devoting our staff and meeting time and training budget to internal education, mentoring and training new teachers, and working to connect with and hire teachers of color and from groups on the margins that have typically had less representation in the yoga space.
+Relationships matter deeply to us here, and thus we are building those relationships first, which often takes time.
 Trust is important to earn, and to make changes in this realm takes time.
-We also acknowledge that all of the work that we have been doing on this may not be visible yet in public and take responsibility for that disparity.
+We also acknowledge that all of the work that we do and have been doing on this may not be visible yet in public, and we take responsibility for that disparity.
 We welcome your comments and feedback.